MathMachado/Challenge_Spark_Kafka/README.md

 In this example, the `checkpointLocation` option is set to a specific HDFS path.
 This path will store the checkpoint information.
 When restarting the application, Spark will use this checkpoint information to recover the streaming query's state and continue processing from the specified point.

-Ensure you adjust the placeholders such as "your_kafka_bootstrap_servers," "your_kafka_topic," and provide an appropriate checkpoint location based on your environment and requirements.
+Ensure you adjust the placeholders such as "my_kafka_bootstrap_servers," "my_kafka_topic," and provide an appropriate checkpoint location based on the environment and requirements.